 Want to show a film in Fisher 135?
 Why not utilize theater grade quality for a great price!
 Film Board has worked with numerous student organizations and departments from Snowboard Club to the CDI.
-In the past we have shown movies, helped speakers, and even larger events like Elevator pitch or Consumer Products day.
+In the past we have shown movies, helped speakers, and even assisted with larger events like Elevator Pitch and Consumer Products day.
 This page will help guide you through what you need to do and how we can help!

 The first thing that needs to be done is to contact the President of Film Board with the following information:

 - The time of the event

 Please contact us at least 21 days prior to the event to allow for proper planning and advertising

 In addition to reserving Fisher 135 for our weekend shows, we also reserve the space for two or three days during the week.
 This is to make things simple when planning an event, we usually reserve Wednesday and Thursday at 8pm.
 If you would like to have an event at a different time or day, the registrars will need to be contacted.
 Film Board is second priority to Exams and University events, so reservations cannot be guaranteed.